don-smith/learning-holochain/basic-tutorial.md

     - **DO NOT** follow the instructions for _Installing the Holochain dev tools_, which is the section just after installation in the links above.
 This tutorial will follow a more recent approach to this part of the setup.

 1. Create a folder to build this tutorial in.
 Optionally make it a git repo.
+1. Ensure you have Node.js and npm installed correctly by running: `node -v; npm -v`
 1. Create additional folders.
 Make them look like this:

     ```